JosueLackwood/DDD-Project-Master/README.md

 Entities and Value Objects:

-The primary entity is ReportAggregate, encompassing details about the reported fires' location and county.
-It also includes a list of individual reports and basic fire index statistics.
+The primary entity is ReportAggregate, encompassing details about the reported police' location and county.
+It also includes a list of individual reports and basic police index statistics.
 ReportItem serves as the value object representing an individual report contained within a ReportAggregate.

 Back-End Development: